yahoo/elide-doc/pages/guide/v5/04-analytics.md

 ### Bypassing Cache

-Elide JAX-RS endpoints (elide-standalone) and Spring conrollers (Spring) support a Bypass Cache header ('bypasscache') that can be set to `true` for caching to be disabled "on a per query basis".
+Elide JAX-RS endpoints (elide-standalone) and Spring conrollers (Spring) support a Bypass Cache header ('bypasscache') that can be set to `true` for caching to be disabled on a per query basis.
 If no bypasscache header is specified by the client or a value other than `true` is used, caching is enabled by default.

 ## Configuration Validation